 Sock Snowman and Creatures

 Frosty is still alive and well.
 I’m convinced.
-Even if he is made out of dad’s old sock.
+Even if he is made out of dad’s old socks.
 This craft is amazing because it takes an item—an old sock—that rarely seems useful and certainly laugh-inducing then makes something magical and magically simple out of it.
-Sock snowmen are definitely doable for the kiddos, and they look professionally done.
+Sock snowmen are doable for the kiddos, and they look professionally done.

 The North Pole

 What wonderment the North Pole created for me!
 The thought of that village of toys and elves buried in snow was just jaw-dropping.
 I would have loved to create my own North Pole Christmas village.
-Who knew it was as simple as toilet paper rolls (the ubiquitous craft material) and some construction paper, newspaper and wrapping paper scraps.
+Who knew it was as simple as toilet paper rolls (the ubiquitous craft material) and some construction paper, newspaper, and wrapping paper scraps?

 Don’t go buy new Christmas cards!
 Save the trees.
 Save the money.
 Get the kids to do it.
-Seriously, they’d be really excited to do it, friends and family would probably appreciate the repurposed Christmas cards more and no extra resources are wasted in the process.
+Seriously, they’d be excited to do it, friends and family would probably appreciate the repurposed Christmas cards more and no extra resources are wasted in the process.
 Challenge your crew to use only upcycled materials.

-As the kids grow older, they inevitably abandon toys.
+As kids grow older, they inevitably abandon toys.
 Tiny trinkets that once induced supermarket tantrums become distant memories.
 Well, toy wreaths are a great way to clean out the bottom of the old toy box.
-Plus, they just look amazing, and creating them will create a great cycling of memories.
+Plus, they just look amazing, and creating them will create a great cycle of memories.

 Ornaments for Gifts

 Why not take this opportunity to give some handmade Christmas ornaments as gifts?
-There are so many options for upcycled ornaments, but not all of them require mom and dad to drink multiple bottles of fruit wine and champagne.
+There are so many options for upcycled ornaments, but not all of them require mom and dad to drink multiple bottles of fruit wine, and champagne.
 It’s a win-wine situation.
 Corks are super versatile for making toy soldiers, snowmen, reindeer, and other wine cork ornaments.

 Christmas trees are such a good time, whether you are decorating the big one—you know, where the presents go—or making crafty ones.
-Inevitably, old magazines accumulate in our lives, and when you finally admit you won’t be reading such and such article, this magazine Christmas tree is a great thing to finally do with them.
+Inevitably, old magazines accumulate in our lives, and when you finally admit you won’t be reading the such and such article, this magazine Christmas tree is a great thing to finally do with them.

 If you are doing recycled art, plastic bottles have to slip into the mix somewhere.
 On this Christmas list, that comes in the form of a penguin, and it would make a wicked gift for a family member (who will be wowed).
-Make them out of paper or check out these awesome pet bottle penguins.
+Make them out of paper, or check out these awesome pet bottle penguins.

 Oh, what fun it is to shake up a snow globe and watch a winter wonderland come to life.
-Well, it’s probably even more fun when you’ve gone DIY on the project, utilized some recyclable materials and created a plastic bottle Christmas snow globe.
+Well, it’s probably even more fun when you’ve gone DIY on the project, utilized some recyclable materials, and created a plastic bottle Christmas snow globe.

 How wonderful to make a craft that will keep the kids entertained both during the construction and after it!
-All you need is ten old cans, some Christmas shapes, and ball, and you’ve got Christmas bowling cans for hours of tolerably noisy entertainment.
+All you need is ten old cans, some Christmas shapes, and a ball, and you’ve got Christmas bowling cans for hours of tolerably noisy entertainment.
 Or make felt Christmas games to inspire creativity even further.